ftassy/GCalTab/README.md

 Windows is a registered trademark of Microsoft Corporation.
 macOS is a registered trademark of Apple Inc.

-The above-mentionned trademarks are only used to refer to products.
+The above-mentioned trademarks are only used to refer to products.
-GCalTab and its developper are not affiliated, sponsered nor endorsed by any of the above-mentionned organizations.
+GCalTab and its developer are not affiliated, sponsored nor endorsed by any of the above-mentioned organizations.

+## Acknowledgments
 GCalTab is styled with [Spectre.css](https://picturepan2.github.io/spectre/)